 These cookies may be healthy and easy to make, but they are loaded with flavor!
 The texture is soft and chewy.
 If you’re looking for a crispy cookie recipe, you may want to check out my recipes for Low-Carb Sugar Cookies and Low-Carb Pecan Shortbread Cookies.

-If you’re looking for regular keto-friendly chocolate chip cookies, you may want to check out Carolyn’s recipe from All Day I Dream about Food.
+If you’re looking for regular keto-friendly chocolate chip cookies, you may want to check out this recipe from Easy Keto Dishes for keto chocolate chip cookies, or Carolyn’s recipe from All Day I Dream about Food.

 These cookies were inspired by wanting to put a super amazing recipe for chocolate chip cookies on the blog.
 Who doesn’t like chocolate chip cookies, right?
 Then I realized that I already had my Low-Carb Skillet Chocolate Chip Cookie Recipe, so I decided to do something a little different.